chocolatey/docs/input/en-us/create/create-packages.md

 ## Summary
 See [What are Chocolatey Packages?](xref:getting-started#what-are-chocolatey-packages) first.

-**Note:** When you host internal packages, those packages can embed software and/or point to internal shares.
+> :memo: **NOTE** When you host internal packages, those packages can embed software and/or point to internal shares.
 You are not subject to software distribution rights like the packages on the community feed, so you can create packages that are more reliable and secure.

 First you should determine if you are making a self-contained package or (also) using automation scripts.
 You should also consider creating [automatic packages](xref:automatic-packaging) for the best maintainability over time.